Dipstick713/Gaakshu-Cards/README.md

 # Gakshuu Cards

-A Vue.js flashcard application for creating and studying digital flashcards.
+A Vue.js flashcard application for creating and studying digital flashcards for quick revision.

 ## Features